top of page

 “Unlike traditional nature poetry, eco-poetry is unreservedly focused on depicting our intricate connection with the natural world while confronting the challenges that endanger it.” - anon.

 One of the challenges we face would be the emotional overload, the grief, the overwhelm and eco-anxiety.
 All of this is in need of expression.
-These emotions are gruelling to carry and there never seems to be enough time sit and unpack the graveness of the toll taken on the body to hold them all.
+These emotions are gruelling to carry, and there never seems to be enough time sit and unpack the graveness of the toll taken on the body to hold them all.

 “Whilst precise definitions vary, ecopoetry is generally recognized by its focus on humanity’s interrelationship with the natural world in such a way that implies responsibility, engagement and a striving for ecological integrity.” – dVerse Blog 2016.

-This dVerse blog post is an interesting one, because it comes it highligt who the poetry voice was starting to acknowledged the need for new sub-categories of nature writing called environmental and ecological.
+This dVerse blog post, from 2016 is an interesting one, because it comes it highligt who the poetry voice was starting to acknowledged the need for new sub-categories of nature writing called environmental and ecological.
 Being responsible and engaged with nature writing means no more writing in idyllic slack-jawed awe of the landscape and enchantment of birdsong.
-Engagement involves writing with an intent to unearth what the future for this landscape and the bird whose song you admire in the moment looks like?
+Engagement involves writing with an intent to unearth what the future for this landscape and the bird whose song you admire in the moment looks like.
 How does the aesthetic, imagery, form and structure of your writing express a response that has emotion and a resilience to contend with the catastrophic noise in the mainstream conversations about the future of the planet?

 EcoPoetry shines a light on climate change, habitat destruction, and the urgent need for sustainability and regeneration.
 But, it also echoes back to the pastoral with its Neptunian romanticism of the life of the shepherd and his sleepy sheep and the call of the rolling hills and verdant natural world.
 And of the human being a part of it – the shepherd himself was embedded in it, an organic part of those bucolic scenes.
 It is not the content so much of the pastoral that holds the interest of the ecopoem.
 The context has changed greatly.
 But what can be brought back from the past of the classic pastoral poem of the 1500's is the wonder of nature, and the love it inspires.